bucardo/bucardo_org/Bucardo/cli/add_table.md

 A new relgroup causes an insert to the [herd table](/Bucardo/schema/herd_table).
 Adding a table to a relgroup results in an insert to the [herdmap table](/Bucardo/schema/herdmap).

+### Optional arguments:

+-   autokick
+    -   Set whether or not table should automatically send kick messages when it's modified.
+Defaults to the setting of the "sync".

 ### See also:

 -   [list_table](/Bucardo/cli/list_table)